What Is Greg Gumbel's Net Worth and Salary?

 Greg Gumbel is an American television sportscaster who has a net worth of $16 million.
-A sportscaster widely known for his coverage of the NFL and the NCAA, Greg Gumbel began working as a sportscaster in 1973.
+Known for his coverage of the NFL and the NCAA, Greg Gumbel began working as a sportscaster in 1973.
 He has worked for CBS, ESPN, and MSG, among other networks.
 In 2001, he became the first African-American to call a major sports championship with his play-by-play of the Super Bowl.

 Early Life

-Greg Gumbel was born on May 3, 1946, in New Orleans, Louisiana, to Rhea Alice LeCesne and Richard Gumbel, a judge.
-He grew up on the south-side of Chicago and raised Catholic having attended and graduated from De La Salle Institute.
+Greg Gumbel was born on May 3, 1946, in New Orleans, Louisiana.
+He is the son of Rhea Alice LeCesne and Richard Gumbel, a judge.
+He grew up on the south side of Chicago and was raised Catholic, having attended and graduated from De La Salle Institute.
 Gumbel earned his B.A. degree in English from Loras College in Dubuque, Iowa, where he also played baseball.
 It was his brother Bryant Gumbel, who was working as a television sportscaster at KNBC in Los Angeles, who told Greg of a position opening as a sports announcer at Chicago TV Station WMAQ-TV.
-Greg went from selling hospital supplies in Detroit to his dream job, returning to Chicago to work for seven years.
+Gumbel went from selling hospital supplies in Detroit to his dream job, returning to Chicago to work for seven years.

 Career

-After the network broadcast of Super Bowl XXXII, Greg Gumbel returned to CBS to serve as the studio host for their coverage of college basketball, namely the NCAA men's basketball tournament.
+After the network broadcast of Super Bowl XXXII, Greg returned to CBS to serve as the studio host for their coverage of college basketball, namely the NCAA men's basketball tournament.
 With NFL package rights now back with CBS, Gumbel joined the broadcast team as lead announcer with Phil Simms from 1998-2003.
 He then traded positions with Jim Nantz as host of "The NFL Today" for the 2004 season.
-And at the end of the 2005 season, Greg Gumbel was replaced by James Brown.
-He returned to the broadcast booth as a #2 play-by-play man and also joined Trent Green as the #3 team from 2014-2019.
+At the end of the 2005 season, Greg was replaced by James Brown.
+He returned to the broadcast booth as a #2 play-by-play man and also joined Trent Green as the #3 team from 2014 to 2019.
 He teamed with Rich Gannon in 2020 and then Adam Archuleta in the #4 slot after CBS declined to renew Gannon's contract.

 Salary